Bank Australia

 Bank Australia is an Australian customer-owned bank based in Collingwood, Victoria.
 The organisation can trace its origins back to 1957, when the CSIRO Co-operative Credit Society was formed.
 Over succeeding years, mergers among 72 other credit unions and co-operative banks eventually led to the creation of the Members & Education Credit Union (mecu) in 2003, which became Bankmecu in 2011, and Bank Australia in 2015.

-Bank Australia is a member organisation of the Australian Banking Association, the Global Alliance for Banking on Values, and is a certified B Corporation.
+Bank Australia is a member organisation of the Global Alliance for Banking on Values and is a certified B Corporation.
+As of 2024 it had 192,261 customer-members.